-A. Post-Race Technical Inspections
+3.1 Post-Race Technical Inspections

-1. All Boats Subject To - All boats are subject to a post-race technical inspection conducted by an approved Inspector.
-Unless otherwise announced at either of the drivers' meetings, the 1, 2 and 3 place boats must report to inspection.
-Failure to report to inspection within 1 (one) hour after the finish of the contestant's race shall result in a fine, time penalty or disqualification or any combination of the three penalties at the discretion of the Referee.
-A list of approved inspectors shall be issued annually by APBA.
+- 3.1.1.
+All Boats Subject To All boats are subject to a post-race technical inspection conducted by an approved Inspector.
+Unless otherwise announced at either of the drivers' meetings, the 1st, 2nd, and 3rd place boats must report to inspection.
+Failure to report to inspection within 1 (one) hour after the finish of the contestant's race, (or a reasonable time allowed by the referee depending upon conditions, logistics, and hindrances on the course or returning to the pits,) shall result in a fine, time penalty or disqualification or any combination of the three penalties at the discretion of the Referee.
+A list of approved inspectors shall be issued annually by APBA. - 3.1.2 Inspector's Discretion The event chief inspector has the discretion to develop and implement an Inspection Plan for each event and may vary the items and boats to be inspected.
+The event Referee may also direct the Inspectors to conduct an inspection of any competing race boat. - 3.1.3 Final Results No prize moneys or points shall be awarded until the legality is confirmed by the Inspector(s) to the Referee.
+To facilitate this and to adhere to awards ceremony schedules, as each race on a schedule is completed, post-race inspection should begin immediately upon return to the pits.
+As a result, Inspectors shall have no on course duties. - 3.1.4 Refusal of Inspection Any APBA member refusing an inspection after having been notified by the Referee or Inspector that equipment within his control must be checked for conformance with safety and/or technical specifications shall be disqualified from that event and suspended for sixty (60) days. - 3.1.5 Violations In addition to the penalties provided in Rule 5, above, the following procedures and penalties shall apply to post race technical inspections and violations. - a.
+First or Second Offense A first offense of a technical nature during a post-race inspection shall result in disqualification from the event.

-- 2. Inspector's Discretion - The event chief inspector has to the discretion to develop and implement an Inspection Plan for each Event and may vary the items and boats to be inspected at each Event.
-The event Referee may also direct the Inspectors to conduct an inspection of any competing race boat. - 3.
-Final Results - No prize moneys or points shall be awarded until the legality is confirmed by the Inspector(s) to the Referee. - 4.
-Refusal of Inspection - Any APBA member refusing an inspection after having been notified by the Referee or Inspector that equipment within his control must be checked for conformance with safety and/or technical specifications shall be disqualified from that event and suspended for sixty (60) days. - 5.
-Violations - In addition to the penalties provided in Rule 5, above, the following procedures and penalties shall apply to post race technical inspections and violations. - i First or Second Offense A first offense of a technical nature during a post-race inspection shall result disqualification from the event. - i.
-Subsequent Offense(s) A subsequent offense(s) of the same nature at any time during the annual racing registration of the boat in question will result in mandatory disqualification from the event and suspension for sixty (60) days. - ii.
+- b.
+Subsequent Offense(s) A subsequent offense(s) of the same nature at any time during the annual racing registration of the boat in question will result in mandatory disqualification from the event and suspension for sixty (60) days. - c.
 Owner Responsibility The owner shall be responsible for the condition of the engine and hull as raced.
 Errors on part of the manufacturer, boat builder, engine builder, mechanic or previous owner shall not excuse noncompliance with the rules.